-In March of 2012, Governmental Accounting Standards Board (GASB) Statement No. 66, Technical Corrections - 2012 as amendment of GASB Statements No. 10 and No. 62 was issued.
-This Statement is effective for fiscal periods beginning after December 15, 2012.
-The objective of this Statement is to improve accounting and financial reporting for a governmental financial reporting entity by resolving conflicting guidance that resulted from the issuance of two pronouncements, Statements No. 54, Fund Balance Reporting and Governmental Fund Type Definitions, and No. 62, Codification of Accounting and Financial Reporting Guidance Contained in Pre-November 30, 1989 FASB and AICPA Pronouncements.
-The Division has determined that GASB Statement No. 66 has no impact on its financial statements as of December 31, 2013.
+In January of 2013, Governmental Accounting Standards Board (GASB) Statement No. 69, Government Combinations and Disposals of Government Operations was issued.
+This Statement is effective for fiscal periods beginning after December 15, 2013.
+GASB Statement No. 69 establishes accounting and financial reporting standards related to government combinations and disposals of government operations.
+As used in this Statement, the term government combinations include a variety of transactions referred to as mergers, acquisitions, and transfers of operations.
+The Division has determined that GASB Statement No. 69 has no impact on its financial statements as of December 31, 2014.